taotang198910/Data_Science_Project/911_calls/README.md

 You can view `911 calls.ipynb` directly on github, or clone the repository and open on Jupyter Notebook.

 ### Introduction
-For this project we analyzd some 911 call data from [Kaggle](https://www.kaggle.com/mchirico/montcoalert).
+For this project we analyzd some 911 call data from [Kaggle](https://www.kaggle.com/mchirico/montcoalert), by mainly used pandas,matplotlib and seaborn.

 ### Requirements
 * Python3